milvus-io/milvus/docs/jaeger_guides/opentracing_user_guide.md

 ### Lookup by Trace ID

 The use of the search box requires configuration of the log collection system.
-For example, if the log collection system collects the log, if it is an error log, find the Trace ID.
+For example, if the log collection system collects an error log, find the Trace ID.
 Search in jaeger to quickly locate the error.
-So as to quickly solve the problem
+So as to quickly solve the problem.

 ### Search